minimaxir/all-marvel-comics-characters/README.md

 all-marvel-comics-characters
 ============================

-Creates a .csv of all Marvel Comics Characters + Statistics via the Marvel API
+Creates a .csv of all Marvel Comics Characters + Statistics, obtained via the Marvel API.

+Uses Python 2.7.
+Requires pandas.